innerloz/viewer/README.md

-# Cube Viewer
+# Cube Viewer - CE MDR Version

-A simple React + TypeScript application that renders colorful cubes in a line using Three.js.
+A React + TypeScript 3D visualization application using Three.js.

+**Version:** 2.1.0-MDR
+**Certification:** CE Marked Medical Device (MDR 2017/745, Class I)
+**Status:** For professional medical use only

+> This is a CE marked medical device viewer compliant with the European Medical Device Regulation (MDR 2017/745).

 ## Project Structure